kristopolous/mansnip/README.md

     $ man bash | grep -c declare
     34

 There's 34 of them.
-I'll have to go through all matches by using the 'n' keystroke, which here stands for 'nope, nope, nope'.
+You'll need to incrementally slodge through them using the 'n' key, which here stands for 'nope, nope, nope'.

-If I were to instead look for the syntax to the bash built-in command named `command` I'd be faced with a daunting 615 matches.
-Oh dear...

-"Oh wait", someone in the peanut gallery says "there's a faster way".

-Ok, here's the fastest I know of.
+Here's the fastest optimization I know of.
 Let's roll

     $ man bash
       -N        turn line numbering on